am15h/tflite_flutter_plugin/README.md

 TensorFlow Lite plugin provides a dart API for accessing TensorFlow Lite interpreter and performing inference.
 It binds to TensorFlow Lite C API using dart:ffi.

-## Initial setup
+## (Most Important) Initial setup

 #### Add dynamic libraries to your app

-The pre-built binaries can be found in [release assets](https://github.com/am15h/tflite_flutter_plugin/releases).
+* **Linux/Mac Users**

 	Place the script [install.sh](https://github.com/am15h/tflite_flutter_plugin/blob/master/install.sh) at the root of your project.

-Run <pre>sh [install.sh](https://github.com/am15h/tflite_flutter_plugin/blob/master/install.sh)</pre> at the root of your project to automatically download and place binaries at appropriate folders.
+	Execute <pre>sh [install.sh](https://github.com/am15h/tflite_flutter_plugin/blob/master/install.sh)</pre> at the root of your project to automatically download and place binaries at appropriate folders.

 	*The binaries installed will **not** include support for `GpuDelegateV2` and `NnApiDelegate` however `InterpreterOptions().useNnApiForAndroid` can still be used.*

 	Use **`install.sh -d`** instead if you wish to use these `GpuDelegateV2` and `NnApiDelegate`.

+* **Windows users**

+	Place the script [install.bat](https://github.com/am15h/tflite_flutter_plugin/blob/master/install.bat) at the root of your project.

+	Execute <pre>[install.bat](https://github.com/am15h/tflite_flutter_plugin/blob/master/install.bat)</pre> at the root of your project to automatically download and place binaries at appropriate folders.

+	If you want to use delegate support then execute **`install.bat -d`**.

+	These scripts install pre-built binaries based on latest stable tensorflow release.

+#### Why do we need to do this?

+`tflite_flutter` dynamically links to C APIs which are supplied in the form of `libtensorflowlite_c.so` on Android and `TensorFlowLiteC.framework` on iOS.

+For Android, We need to manually download these binaries from release assets and place the libtensorflowlite_c.so files in the `<root>/android/app/src/main/jniLibs/` directory for each arm, arm64, x86, x86_64 architecture as done here in the example app.

+No setup needed for iOS as of now, `TensorFlowLiteC.framework` is embedded in the plugin itself.

+#### How to build locally ?

 The pre-built binaries are updated with each stable tensorflow release.
-However, you many want to use latest unstable tf releases or older tf versions, for that proceed to build locally.
+However, you many want to use latest unstable tf releases or older tf versions, for that proceed to build locally, if you are unable to find the required version in [release assets](https://github.com/am15h/tflite_flutter_plugin/releases).

-Currently, The `TensorFlowLiteC.framework` is implicitly included with the plugin.

-#### How to build locally ?

 Make sure you have required version of bazel installed.
 (Check TF_MIN_BAZEL_VERSION, TF_MAX_BAZEL_VERSION in configure.py)